UPDATED OCTOBER 2025

 3-months old | Yadkinville, North Carolinaicon

 Dixie Jennings, 3-months old, was killed by her grandmother's rottweiler.
+The baby was bitten on the head around 11:40 am, Yadkin County Sheriff Ricky Oliver said.
 The Forsyth County medical examiner said the infant died from head and brain injuries due to a dog bite.
-The incident occurred at Deep Creek Kennel, which is owned by the child's grandmother, Robin Jennings.
-The infant's mother, Sarah Jennings, also worked at the kennel and was with her child in the office area when a customer came in with a dog to board.
+The bite occurred at Deep Creek Kennel, located at 1221 Deep Creek Lane, which is owned by the child's grandmother, Robin Jennings, the former president of the Yadkin County Humane Society.
+The infant's mother, Sarah Jennings, also worked at the kennel and was with Dixie in the office when a customer came in.
 Sarah took the dog and its owner to the kennel area -- a door separates the two areas -- but the door behind them failed to latch.
 A rottweiler belonging to Robin pushed through the door and entered into the office area.
-When Sarah and Robin returned the office, they found the rottweiler standing beside the bitten child.
-Sarah rushed her daughter to the hospital, but the baby did not survive her injuries.
-Robin had her rottweiler euthanized at a local veterinarian's office that day. [source citations]
+When Sarah and Robin returned the office, they found the rottweiler standing beside the injured child.
+The mother transported her baby to Hoots Memorial Hospital, but she did not survive.
+The offending rottweiler was euthanized at a local veterinarian's office that day. [source citations]

 Date of death: November 9, 2012 Chained: No